galaxyproject/pulsar/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
-is open to whoever wants to implement it.
+Most things there are up for grabs
+but the tag "Help Wanted" may be particulary good places to start.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Look through the GitHub issues for features (tagged with "enhancement").
+Again, most things there are up for grabs but the tag "Help Wanted" may be particulary good places to start.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~